 Containers are not a new technology.
 Like virtual machines (VM), they are a form of virtualization that has been around for years.
 However, where they stand apart from a VM is in the size of their footprint.

-While a VM creates a whole virtual operating system, a container brings along only the files that are required to run an app and that aren’t already running on the host computer.
+While a VM creates a whole virtual operating system, a container brings along only the files that are required to run an integration and that aren’t already running on the host computer.
 They can run lean by sharing the kernel of the system they run on, and where they can, they even share dependencies between apps.
 Ultimately, that means smoother performance, smaller application size, and faster deployment.

 What Is Docker Engine?